knightjimr/rms/docs/scriptbasics.rst

 Environment Section
 -------------------

-Just as with cluster jobs that you submit, the commands that RMS execute across the cluster do not begin with the environment (PATH, LD_LIBRARY_PATH, ...) values that exist when you execute the RMS command, as many clusters do not support inheriting the environment variables.
-RMS takes case of loading your .bash_profile and .bashrc files for the commands (no need for "source ~/.bashrc" in your scripts), and also ensures that the command executes from the same current working directory as when you started the RMS command (so, no need for "cd /my/hardcoded/starting/directory" in your scripts either).
+Many clusters don't support the inheritance of environment variables (PATH, PWD, ...) for the jobs that are submitted, so the commands that RMS execute across the cluster may not begin with the environment values that exist when you execute the RMS command.
+RMS takes care of loading your ~/.bash_profile and ~/.bashrc files (so, no need for "source ~/.bashrc" in your scripts), and also sets the current working directory for the command to be the same as when you started the RMS command (so, no need for "cd /my/hardcoded/starting/directory" in your scripts either).
 But, it may not have the other environment variables, and, in particular for writing scripts to be run by other users, there may not be an assurance that the software you want to run in the RMS script is already setup in the users' environment.